 Place the cup of the plunger over the drain and push down gently to get all the air out.
 Then, begin thrusting the plunger up and down quickly and strongly without breaking the seal for 20-30 seconds.
 This should remove your clog.
 If not, repeat the steps again.
 If you’re still having an issue after that, this clog may require the attention of a professional.

 Grab your flange plunger and turn off the water supply — the valve should be just behind the toilet’s base.
 For a successful plunge, the toilet bowl should be filled at least halfway with water.
 Place the flange cup over the drain and create a seal.
 Then, follow the same instructions as above.

+- Not knowing when to call a professional.
+Sometimes, no amount of plunging is going to fix the problem.
+If you've tried everything and the clog is still there, it's time to call a plumber.
 Like with showers and sinks, if the clog doesn’t clear after about 20 seconds, you may need the help of a professional.

 If you’re experiencing plumbing problems you can’t solve, give the Dyess Air a call at (843) 242-0855.